 The information below is intended as a very brief summary of different types of intellectual property rights that are most relevant to the University.
 For more information or for specific enquiries, please contact the OGC.

 Software may also be protected by copyright.
-More information regarding software and open source licenses can be found here.
+More information regarding software and open source licenses can be found on the CDIP website.

 - A patent is a right granted for a device, substance, method or process.
 There are various requirements which must be met in order to successfully register a patent.
 Once registered, a patent allows the owner an exclusive right to make commercial use of an invention for as long as that patent is in effect.
-All patents for University inventions are applied for through the office of Sydnovate.
-Members of staff and students can report intellectual property they create to Sydnovate by completing a Record of Invention Form which is available on the Sydnovate website.
+All patents for University inventions are applied for through the office of CDIP.
+Members of staff and students can report intellectual property they create to CDIP by completing a Record of Invention Form which is available on the CDIP website.

 Plant Breeders Rights

 Materials include new physical objects and matter such as chemical compounds, mice strains, germplasm, fibre optics, human and/or animal tissues (and resulting cell lines), pathogens, and others.
 In some cases the physical material will covered by a patent or its structural information may be protected by copyright.
-Researchers who wish to share their materials with researchers in other institutions or with companies should first contact Sydnovate or fill in an Outgoing MTA form available here.
+Researchers who wish to share their materials with researchers in other institutions or with companies should first contact CDIP or fill in an Outgoing MTA form available on the CDIP website.